frappe/erpnext_documentation/user/manual/en/stock/purchase-receipt.md

 To add taxes automatically via a Tax Category, visit [this page](/docs/user/manual/en/accounts/tax-category).

 Make sure to mark all your taxes in the Taxes and Charges table correctly for an accurate valuation.

+#### Shipping Rule
+A Shipping Rule helps set the cost of shipping an Item.
+The cost will usually increase with the distance of shipping.
+To know more, visit the [Shipping Rule](/docs/user/manual/en/selling/shipping-rule) page.

 ### 3.7 Additional Discount
 Any additional discounts to the whole order can be set in this section.